Organic Matcha Green Tea Ceremonial Grade

 Matcha is a variety of organic tea from Japan that is stone ground at the end of the manufacturing process, resulting in an ultra-fine tea powder that is typically whisked in hot water until a frothy consistency is reached, as in the traditional Japanese Tea Ceremony.
 The resulting brew has much more body and flavor than tea brewed in a conventional fashion, with a thick, rich green taste and slight bitterness.
-Unlike most matcha teas available in the U.S., this organic tea is grown on farms and processed in factories in Japan.

 Please note: this product is not delivered in our backyard compostable packaging.
-This extremely sensitive item is packaged in a tin (regular size) or stand-up zip pouch (bulk size).
+This extremely sensitive item is packaged in a tin (regular size) or zip pouch (bulk size).

 Ingredients: organic Japanese green tea

-Aubrey Says: This tea is completely different from every other tea experience.
+"This tea is completely different from every other tea experience.
 Expect a little grit in your cup as the matcha comes out of suspension.
 For the uninitiated, it will be a sensory explosion!
-I usually use 6-8 oz of water per half teaspoon, rather than the recommended 3 oz of water.
+I usually use 6-8 oz of water per half teaspoon, rather than the recommended 3 oz of water."

 The Japanese tea ceremony (cha-no-yu, chado, or sado) is a traditional ritual in which powdered green tea, called matcha, is ceremonially prepared by a skilled practitioner and served to a small group of guests in a peaceful setting.
 Cha-no-yu ("hot water for tea"), usually refers to a single ceremony or ritual, while sado or chado ("the way of tea") refer to the study or doctrine of tea ceremony.
 The Japanese tea ceremony has its roots in early Chinese tea ritual (approx. 800 AD), influenced greatly by Zen Buddhism.
 However, the exacting formula for the tea ceremony we know now evolved years later, in isolation from the Chinese practice of taking tea.
 Every element of the tea ceremony, from the greeting of guests to the arrangement of flowers, even the architecture, is rigidly prescribed, requiring the host to be knowledgeable in a broad range of arts and disciplines.
 Even the participants of the tea ceremony must be familiar with the proper gestures, phrases and actions required of them throughout the ceremony.